-If you print a hexadecimal number, Python uses the prefix
+If you print an octal number, Python uses the prefix

 '0o' to indicate that it’s a number in the octal system and not in the decimal system like normal integers.